submariner-io/enhancements/submariner/centralized-control-plane.md

 ### Service Control Plane Objects

-The Service object model is built around three new CRDs, defined only in the Broker cluster.
+The Service object model is an overlay ontop of MCS and built around three new CRDs, defined only in the Broker cluster.
 The new CRDs are used to generate the corresponding MCS CRDs, which are then replicated to the workload clusters, as today.
 An `axon` tag is used as the [K8s API `Group`](https://book.kubebuilder.io/cronjob-tutorial/gvks.html) to differentiate from the Kubernetes and MCS objects with the same name: